0xSpectr/0xSpectr.github.io/_posts/2025-08-30-browser-to-the-wire.md

    - The server decrypts and verifies the client’s Finished message.

 At this point, the handshake is complete and the encrypted session is established.
+Note:
+   In TLS 1.3, the key exchange is included in the ServerHello, and the exact key generation method depends on the chosen cipher suite and TLS version.
+Modern browsers almost always use ephemeral ECDH for key exchange.

+# Encapsulation